Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-find-unused-code.md

 Next click the three dots -> More tools -> Coverage.

 ![Chrome coverage window](https://cdn.hashnode.com/res/hashnode/image/upload/v1602825719557/gkMtY46uV.png)

 This will open up a coverage window.

 ## Running a coverage

-To run a coverage, we can simply press the reload button in the coverage window.
+We can simply press the reload button in the coverage window to run a coverage.

 By doing this, Chrome will re-index the page and show you all the results it found like this.